 A major recommendation related to the Cache River watershed involves the use of surface water to augment groundwater use for crop irrigation with a goal of reaching sustainable groundwater yield levels and reducing sediment and nutrient runoff from non-point sources.
 The Water Plan Update also includes groundwater information for Arkansas (http://pubs.usgs.gov/sir/2014/5149/).
-ANRC has a unique role as the custodian of the waters of Arkansas that does not fall specifically within any of the federal agencies' missions, and as such many of the Water Plan Update recommendations would take ANRC to perform.
+ANRC has a unique role as the custodian of the waters of Arkansas that does not fall specifically within any of the federal agencies' missions, and as such many of the Water Plan Update recommendations would require the leadership and participation of ANRC to perform.